 There is currently not a female equivalent to accredited Men's Behaviour Change Programs.
 If a female perpetrator was willing to seek assistance, a referral to a specific domestic violence service would be an appropriate option.
-Be aware that female perpetration often occurs in the context of self-protection, and needs to be thoroughly assessed.

 2.11 Pastoral issues